reduxjs/redux/docs/types-and-terminology.md

 type Store = { dispatch: Dispatch, getState: State, subscribe: Function, getReducer: Reducer, replaceReducer: void }
 ```

-Store is an object of bound methods to an underlying class instance.
+A store is an object of bound methods to an underlying class instance.

 - `dispatch()` is the base dispatch function described above.
 - `getState()` returns the current state of the store.